viswadeep-sarangi/End-to-End-API-for-Ensemble-Model-based-Machine-Learning/README.md

 pip install -r requirements.txt
 ```
 - Once all the required packages are installed, the server is ready to be run
-- Navigate to the `/app` directory in the clone repository, and execute the following command in the terminal:
+- Navigate to the `/app` directory in the clone repository (using `cd app`), and execute the following command in the terminal:
 ```sh
 python api.py
 ```